List of UFO members

-UFO are an English hard rock band from London.
-Formed in 1969 under the name Hocus Pocus, the group originally consisted of vocalist Phil Mogg, guitarist Mick Bolton, bassist Pete Way and drummer Andy Parker.
-The current lineup of the band includes original members Mogg and Parker, plus lead guitarist Vinnie Moore (since 2003), bassist Rob De Luca (since 2008), and keyboardist and rhythm guitarist Neil Carter (from 1980 to 1983 and since 2019).
+UFO were an English hard rock band from London.
+Formed in 1968 under the name The Boyfriends, the group originally consisted guitarist Mick Bolton, bassist Pete Way and drummer Tick Torrazo.
+Torrazo was replaced by Colin Turner and was renamed The Ugly.
+Also lead vocalist Phil Mogg was joined.
+Turner was replaced by Andy Parker in August 1969 and the group became known as Hocus Pocus, and by October it was renamed UFO.

+The final lineup of the band included original members Mogg and Parker, plus lead guitarist Vinnie Moore (since 2003), bassist Rob De Luca (since 2008), and keyboardist/rhythm guitarist Neil Carter (from 1980 to 1983 and since 2019).

 History

-1969–1983
+1968–1983

-UFO were formed in October 1969 by Phil Mogg, Mick Bolton, Pete Way and Andy Parker.
-Bolton left in early 1972, shortly after the release of the band's first live album Live.
-He was briefly replaced by Larry Wallis, who was later fired by Mogg and replaced in November by Bernie Marsden.
-In June 1973, Scorpions guitarist Michael Schenker substituted for Marsden on a German tour, and later joined as a full member.
-Paul Chapman was added as a second guitarist following the release of Phenomenon in 1974, although he would leave the following January after failing to turn up for a show.
-Danny Peyronel was added as the band's first keyboardist in 1975, featuring on their fifth album No Heavy Petting.
+The band was formed in 1968 as The Boyfriends by guitarist Mick Bolton, bassist Pete Way and drummer Tick Torrazo.
+The latter was replaced by Colin Turner and the group was renamed The Ugly.
+Lead vocalist Phil Mogg joined.
+In August, Turner was replaced by 17 year-old Andy Parker and the group became known as Hocus Pocus.
+Two months later the band was renamed UFO.
+Bolton left on 31 January 1972, shortly after the release of the band's first live album Live.
+He was briefly replaced by Larry Wallis, who was fired by Mogg and in October 1972 and replaced by Bernie Marsden in November.

-In July 1976, Peyronel was replaced by Savoy Brown's Paul Raymond, who also contributed rhythm guitar to the band.
-Due to increased problems stemming from his alcohol abuse, Schenker quit UFO after a show in October 1978, with Chapman returning to take his place shortly after.
+On 13 July 1973, Scorpions guitarist Michael Schenker substituted for Marsden on a German tour, and later joined as a full member.
+Paul Chapman was added as a second guitarist following the release of Phenomenon on 10 May 1974, although he would leave the following 30 December after failing to turn up for a show.
+Danny Peyronel was added as the band's first keyboardist in August 1975, featuring on their fifth album No Heavy Petting.
+In August 1976, Peyronel was replaced by Savoy Brown's Paul Raymond, who also contributed rhythm guitar to the band.
+Due to increased problems stemming from his alcohol abuse, Schenker quit UFO after a show on 29 October 1978, with Chapman returning to take his place shortly after.

 Raymond left two years later and was briefly replaced by John Sloman, before Neil Carter took his place midway through the recording of The Wild, the Willing and the Innocent.
 Way left UFO after the release of 1982's Mechanix, with Chapman and Carter recording bass for Making Contact.
-Billy Sheehan was brought in to perform on a European tour in early 1983, with Paul Gray taking over from late February until the end of the tour in April.
+Billy Sheehan was brought in to perform on a European tour between January–February 1983, with Paul Gray taking over from late February until the end of the tour on 15 April.
 Upon the conclusion of the tour, UFO decided to disband.